 People with dementia lose particular communication abilities during the early, middle and late stages of the disease.
 As the illness progresses, they experience a gradual deterioration of their ability to express themselves clearly and understand what others say.
 However, some form of communication does remain possible at every stage of the disease.

 As the disease progresses, delusions — namely paranoid beliefs or false accusations — may occur.
-It is common for people with dementia to believe that their food is poisoned or that their belongings have been stolen.
+For example, people with dementia may believe that their food has been poisoned or that their belongings have been stolen.
 Others may believe that someone is spying on them or trying to hurt them.
-And some may even accuse their partner of having an affair.
+Some may accuse their partner of having an affair.
 Remember that these accusations are the result of the disease; they are not willful or intentional.
-And although they can be hurtful, try not to take them personally.
-It is important not to argue with a person with dementia or try to convince him that his perception is not real.
-His perception is part of his own reality; try to accept it and meet him where he is.
+Although they can be hurtful, try not to take them personally.
+It is important not to argue with a person with dementia or try to convince them that their perception is not real.
+Their perception is part of their own reality; try to accept it and meet them where they are.

 In the early stage, the person often cannot find the right words − particularly the names of objects.
 The person may substitute an incorrect word, or may not find any word at all.